Experts in targeted capture sequencing

 Step 3: We sequence the libraries in Illumina’s HiSeq, NovaSeq, or MiSeq.
 Thanks to the target enrichment, several libraries can be multiplexed in the same sequencing run and still get a high coverage of the genome regions under study.

 Step 4: We analyse the high-throughput sequencing data and obtain the regions of interest for each of the samples analysed.

 For your convenience, we can carry out the entire project or only those steps you require.
 As a norm, steps 2 and 3 should be ordered jointly.
-Please contact us for further information and pricing.

 What you receive